-I recently returned from hiking the Jordan Trail from Dana to Wadi Rum (the south section).
+I recently returned from hiking the Jordan Trail from Dana to Wadi Rum (the south half of the trail).
 This was the most complicated part of the section so I hope this Jordan Trail guide will help answer some of the questions that I had before the hike.
 I wrote a summary of my expedition and also a day-by-day journal (start with day 1 here) which may also be of interest.

 If you want a sneak peek at what to expect on the Jordan Trail, check out this teaser from our expedition: